N26

 A business perspective

-A summary of the top issues was pulled off by the brilliant product manager Lea Christodoulatos.
-That was the foundation to spot pain points from both sides and uncover opportunities.
+A summary of the top user stories – addressing A, B, C from the First topic and A and B, from the second – was put together by the brilliant product manager Lea Christodoulatos.
+This became the foundation for identifying pain points from both sides and uncovering new opportunities.

 1.